aboulie/burger/README.md

 * Heroku - the cloud platform used to deploy this application

 ###
-View the app on Heroku here: https://blooming-reaches-24425.herokuapp.com/burgers
+View the app on Heroku here: https://shrouded-eyrie-55950.herokuapp.com/ View the code on GitHub: https://github.com/aboulie/burger

 ###
 This app was created by Dareen Mohamad (https://github.com/aboulie)